sweverett/Balrog-GalSim/README.md

 ```
 (Still in progress)

-*config_file: Tile-wide GalSim config file (for now .yaml, but more types in future).
+* config_file: Tile-wide GalSim config file (for now .yaml, but more types in future).
 Chip-specific config parameters are appended to this file during processing.
 Will have either one appended config per-tile or per-band in the tile.
 (See Demo 6 here to see how appended configs work / look)
-*input_catalog: Fits file containing input objects to be injected into chip images.
+* input_catalog: Fits file containing input objects to be injected into chip images.
 For now only ngmix catalogs are allowed (gauss, cm, or mof), but code designed to allow other input types in future including postage stamps.
-*tile_list: A .txt or .csv file that contains a list of all tiles that are to be processed.
+* tile_list: A .txt or .csv file that contains a list of all tiles that are to be processed.
 Delimiter can be commas or newlines.
-*geom_file: The .fits file containing tile geometry (e.g. Y3A2_COADDTILE_GEOM.fits)
+* geom_file: The .fits file containing tile geometry (e.g. Y3A2_COADDTILE_GEOM.fits)
-*tile_dir: Directory location that contains all desired DES tile files/folders (i.e. for N tiles, the location would contain at least the N directories /DES0347-5540, /DES2329-5622, etc.)
+* tile_dir: Directory location that contains all desired DES tile files/folders (i.e. for N tiles, the location would contain at least the N directories /DES0347-5540, /DES2329-5622, etc.)
-*config_dir: Directory location of the tile-wide GalSim config file, tile list file, and geometry file if not given in inputted filenames (the files only must be in the same directory if this is passed).
+* config_dir: Directory location of the tile-wide GalSim config file, tile list file, and geometry file if not given in inputted filenames (the files only must be in the same directory if this is passed).
 verbose: Use -v for more verbose messages

 (more incoming...)

 ## Contributors

-*Spencer Everett
+* Spencer Everett
-*Yuanyuan Zang
+* Yuanyuan Zang
-*Brian Yanny
+* Brian Yanny
-*Nikolay Kuropatkin
+* Nikolay Kuropatkin
-*Erin Sheldon
+* Erin Sheldon
-*Eric Huff
+* Eric Huff
-*Ami S
+* Ami S
-*Vinicious B
+* Vinicious B
-*Eli Rykoff
+* Eli Rykoff
-*Megan Splettstoeser
+* Megan Splettstoeser
-*Probably more to list!
+* More to add!